Starlight (interstellar probe): Terrestrial biomes in space

 One goal of Starlight is to send terrestrial organisms along with the spacecraft, and observe how the interstellar environment and extreme acceleration affects them.
 This effort is known as Terrestrial Biomes in Space, and the lead candidate is Caenorhabditis elegans, a minuscule nematode.
 The organism will spend most of the voyage in a frozen state, and once the spacecraft approaches its target they will be thawed by heat from the onboard plutonium.
 Following their revival, the organisms will be monitored by various sensors, and the data they produce will be sent back to Earth.
-C. elegans have been used extensively in biological research as a model organism, owing to the fact that the worm is one of those having the fewest cells for an animal possessing a nervous system.
+C. elegans have been used extensively in biological research as a model organism, as the worm is one of those having the fewest cells for an animal possessing a nervous system.
 A backup option for C. elegans are tardigrades, micro-animals that are known for their resilience to various conditions lethal to other animals, such as the vacuum environment of space and strong doses of ionizing radiation.